Moving to Colombia

 Patience Truly Is a Virtue

-Along with my suitcases, I brought a Type-A “get-it-done-yesterday” mindset.
+Along with my suitcases, came a Type-A “get-it-done-yesterday” mindset.
 Very quickly I discovered the pace of life in Latin America is altogether different.

 In the beginning, this can drive you crazy, but as you settle into the rhythm of the new culture, you discover patience is a virtue.